Learn about free on-demand learning

 Maintaining an active lifestyle with regular exercises that help support and stabilize the joints is desirable.
 You and your child can decide how much pain is tolerable and how to modify your lifestyle accordingly.
 A balanced diet and maintenance of optimal weight is also recommended.

-Updated August 2013.
-Written by Susan Shenoi, MD, MS University of Washington, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.
+Updated March 2017 by Susan Shenoi, MD and reviewed by the American College of Rheumatology Committee on Communications and Marketing.

 This information is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.